 Just over 50% of the patients had an Elixhauser score of 0 (Figure 1).
 Twenty-five percent of the dataset had an Elixhauser score between 0 and 5 and less than 2% of records had an Elixhauser score of greater than 13.
 With respect to the distribution of categorized number of Elixhauser comorbidities, 29% had at least 1 comorbidity closely followed by the number of patients with 2 comorbidities (27%) with only 13% of patients having no comorbid conditions (Figure 2).

 Clinical demographics stratified by categorised Elixhauser score are described in Table 1.
 Patients in the higher score categories were older and more likely to be female compared to the lower score categories.
 They were also more likely to receive a bare metal stent (35.3% vs 22.6%) and require the use of an assist device or IABP (10.8% vs 2.0%) during the procedure compared to lower categories.
-The distribution of the Elixhauser score, number of comorbidities, and patient demographics over the included study years are described in Supplementary Table 2.
 During the time course of this analysis between 2004 and 2014 the proportion of patients with an Elixhauser score >13 or with more than 5 different comorbid conditions increased, accounting for 3.2% and 12.4% of patients undergoing PCI in 2004 and 2014, respectively.
-Similarly, the proportion of patients undergoing PCI with no comorbid conditions declined from 18.2% in 2004 to 8.6% in 2014 (Supplementary Figures 2 and 3).
+Similarly, the proportion of patients undergoing PCI with no comorbid conditions declined from 18.2% in 2004 to 8.6% in 2014 (Figure 3 and Supplementary Figures 3).

-An increasing number of comorbidities was noted with an increase in the median age (68 for 5 or more comorbidities vs 60 for patients with no comorbidities) (Supplementary Table 6).
+An increasing number of comorbidities was noted with an increase in the median age (68 for 5 or more comorbidities vs 60 for patients with no comorbidities).
 Females were more likely to have more comorbidities.
 78.3% of patients with no comorbidities were male which decreased to 50.9% when there were more than 5 recorded comorbidities.
 Across all the categories hypertension was the most common comorbidity and was present in 68.9% of patients with a single comorbidity.
 This increased to 91.5% patients with 5 or more comorbidities.

 Clinical Outcomes